 Not everyone sings its praises however.
 John Forbes, 32, a British architect working in

 “All my friends are signed up but I won’t give in,” says John.

 “I don’t like the trivialness of it all.
 Who cares what you had for dinner?
 And why are people showing 400-plus ‘friends’ photos of themselves sunbathing on their last holiday?
 It’s ridiculous!”

 Despite John’s view on Facebook, the fact remains that more than 500 million people across the world use the site.
-Psychologist Roxanne Claude from the Dr. Alejandra Hallin Medical Centre in Marbella puts it down to “wanting to fit in”.
+Psychologist Roxanne Claude from the Dr. Alejandra Hallin Medical Centre in

 “Humans are like animals that like to be in a herd.
 We feel connected if we feel we “belong” or are “accepted” by others on a social network.
 It breaks feelings of isolation,” explains Roxanne.

 While some critics claim that new social media is anti-social or addictive, Roxanne can also see benefits.